pmuens/awesome-serverless/README.md

 - [Event-Driven architecture](https://herbertograca.com/2017/10/05/event-driven-architecture/) - Post about the Event-Driven software architecture pattern.
 - [Managing secrets, API keys and more](https://serverless.com/blog/serverless-secrets-api-keys/) - How to manage secrets, API keys and other sensitive information with the Serverless Framework.
 - [The (futile) resistance to serverless](https://medium.com/@nicksrockwell/the-futile-resistance-to-serverless-9f0303ba2b24) - Why serverless computing revolutionizes the way cloud software is being built.
+- [What would it take to bring AZ to serverless?](https://read.acloud.guru/serverless-availability-zones-are-the-missing-level-of-resiliency-for-aws-f5067ab1b688) - Why serverless availability zones are the missing level of resiliency for AWS.

 ## Screencasts